top of page

 2. Fast Execution

 Parallel testing and headless execution make Playwright ideal for CI pipelines.
+It saves time and increases efficiency in your testing processes.

 3. Full Browser Coverage